AdobeDocs/journey-optimizer.es-ES/help/using/web/web-delegated-subdomains.md

 <!--
 1. If the web subdomain is using an email subdomain that was [already delegated](#lp-use-existing-subdomain) to Adobe, undelegate the email subdomain.
 [Learn how](../configuration/delegate-subdomain.md#undelegate-subdomain)-->

-1. Detenga las campañas activas asociadas a los subdominios.
+1. Stop the active campaigns associated with the subdomains.
 [Descubra cómo](../campaigns/modify-stop-campaign.md#stop)

-1. Detenga los recorridos activos asociados a los subdominios.
+1. Stop the active journeys associated with the subdomains.
 [Descubra cómo](../building-journeys/end-journey.md#stop-journey)

-1. Si el subdominio web era un [nuevo subdominio delegado](#web-configure-new-subdomain), quite las entradas DNS asociadas con ese subdominio.
+1. If the web subdomain was a [new delegated subdomain](#web-configure-new-subdomain), remove the DNS entries associated with that subdomain.

-Una vez finalizado, póngase en contacto con el representante de Adobe con el subdominio que desee desdelegar.
+Once done, reach out to your Adobe representative with the subdomain you want to undelegate.

 Una vez que Adobe administra la solicitud, el dominio no delegado ya no se muestra en la página de inventario de subdominios.